aDifferentJT/keyfillwebview/README.md

 ## Operation

 When you open keyfillwebview it will display a page giving the URL to go to change the settings.

+### System

+This section contains some controls for the server itself

+#### Shutdown

+This shuts down the computer rendering the graphics.

+Note that this shuts down the OS but does not power-off the computer, this is because some BIOSes support auto power-on after unexpected power loss so if you shut down but do not power-off until you remove power then it will automatically start up after power is restored.

+### Loaded Page

-There you will find a text box for the URL to display and 5 buttons:
+Here you will find a text box for the URL to display and controls to change it

 #### Load